Homeschooling in Alabama

 While statewide support is wonderful for new homeschooling families, it is often the information and encouragement that they get at the local level that sustains them over the long term.
 Alabama is a vibrant homeschooling state with many local and regional homeschool support groups.
-Even for families who live rurally or have circumstances that keep them from attending regular events, there are opportunities for networking such as Time4Learning’s Alabama state homeschool forum.
-Find out more here: Alabama Homeschool Associations
+Find out more here: Alabama Homeschool Groups and Co-ops

 Alabama Homeschool Field Trips

 One of the quotes you’ll often see in relation to the choice to school from home is “Why do they call it homeschooling if we’re never at home?”
 This tongue-in-cheek saying should clue you in to what a diverse educational experience you are able to create for your child when you aren’t under the constraints of a classroom.
 Being able to customize a curriculum for your student is a chief perk of homeschooling, but another one is the ability to head out into the world and experience learning the hands-on way.
-You’ll be excited to learn that AL is full of destinations that families can visit to enhance the lessons their homeschoolers are covering.
+You’ll be excited to learn that Alabama is full of destinations that families can visit to enhance the lessons their homeschoolers are covering.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.
 Learn more: Alabama Homeschool Field Trips

-Although homeschoolers in Alabama aren’t required by law to participate in standardized testing, many families still appreciate a way to benchmark what their child has accomplished.
-They also value the ability to compare how their child progresses from year to year and to spot any gaps in their education.
+Standardized testing is a good way to benchmark what your child has accomplished throughout the year.
+Parents tend to identify strengths and weaknesses in their students education when comparing progress year to year.
 Time4Learning offers multiple ways to help students prepare for these diagnostic exams.
 Our standards-based courses in math and language arts are designed to meet or exceed general state content standards.
-In addition, the Time4Learning curriculum offers state assessment test simulations in 3rd-8th grade.
+Learn more in our Alabama test prep page.

 Why Time4Learning is the Leading Homeschool Curriculum in Alabama